 One day in 2018, I decided to set my eyes on the famous Ho Chi Minh Mausoleum in Hanoi.
-I wanted to locate it without asking for help (from a local or an app) because all the guides I read online indicated that it was very easy to find.
-Also, the online travel guides all mentioned that the spot was very close to other famous tourist spots in Hanoi.
-So, since I felt that I’d been to some of the most important spots in Hanoi, and therefore wouldn’t get lost anymore (?), I went ahead with my plan.
+I wanted to locate it without asking for help because I read online that it was very easy to find.
+Also, the guides all mentioned that the spot was very close to other famous spots like the (you guessed it) One Pillar Pagoda.
+I’d been to some of the most important spots in Hanoi.
+So, thinking that I wouldn’t get lost anymore, I went ahead with my plan.

 Amazingly enough, finding the Ho Chi Minh Mausoleum was indeed pretty easy.
 It was only a couple of blocks away from the very lovely Thang Long Imperial Citadel as well as the Long Bien Bus Station where I usually get off on weekends.

 After the tour of the Mausoleum, I was ready to head back to the Long Bien bus station (because the sun was setting,) when I learned that all visitors had to go around the mausoleum to be able to get to the exit.
 So, following a small group of tourists, I slowly headed towards a nearby museum where the exit was located.
 Along the way, however, I noticed that there were a lot of people in the area.
 I thought that the people I saw were simply there for the coffee stalls and mini souvenir shops.

 Several more steps later, however, I saw a strikingly-familiar structure.
 I’ve seen this structure somewhere before, I thought.
 I peered through the fence to take a good look at it.
 Inside the perimeter, I saw a small temple sitting right in the middle of a pond.
 Immediately, I realized that this was the temple I saw in the travel guides.
 This was the One Pillar Pagoda!

 The One Pillar Pagoda